 I earned my PhD in Mathematics from Université des Antilles in 2022.
 From 2022 to 2024, I worked as an ATER (Attaché Temporaire d'Enseignement et de Recherche) at IUT de la Martinique.

-On the applied side, I develop bioeconomic models for fisheries management, where these tools inform sustainable harvest strategies and strategic interactions.
-I also have an interest in modelling host-pathogen interactions and infectious-disease dynamics.
+On the applied side, I develop bioeconomic models for fisheries management, where optimal control and equilibrium considerations lead to sustainable harvest strategies.
+I also have an interest in modelling host-pathogen interactions.

 Interested in pursuing a Master's or PhD at UBC on these topics?
 Apply here and feel free to contact me with your CV and research interests.